 The polyester shell is water resistant, meaning that even if your tent leaks you won’t wake up soaked in water.
 Likewise, the materials mean that it’s machine washable.
 When you get home, you can throw it into the washing machine on a cool gentle setting, and it will dry within hours because of its lightweight build.

-- STAY WARM and DRY as a result of Hydrophobic Down insulation capabilities and...
+- STAY WARM as a result of duck down insulation capabilities and waterproof...

-- HIKE FARTHER with the LIGHTEST MUMMY DOWN SLEEPING BAG available (Short: 2.56...
+- HIKE FARTHER with our LIGHTEST MUMMY DOWN SLEEPING BAG available for this...

 One of the world’s most respected outdoor companies, Hyke & Byke have been trusted by tens of thousands of customers.
 Whether you’re enjoying a weekend up at the lake or adventuring across the Arctic, customers have relied on Hyke & Byke for every situation.